conan-io/docs/getting_started.rst

     Conan installed our Poco dependency but also the **transitive dependencies** for it: OpenSSL and zlib.
 I has also generated a
     *conanbuildinfo.cmake* file for our build system.

 7. Now let's create our build file.
-We are going to use CMake in this case.
-To inject the Conan information, include the generated
-*conanbuildinfo.cmake* file like this:
+To inject the Conan information, include the generated *conanbuildinfo.cmake* file like this:

     .. code-block:: cmake
        :caption: **CMakeLists.txt**